 Please contact the school to arrange a time to collect your trap.

-Pick up a rat trap and box for $10 at one of the regular urban trapping workshops held in different parts of New Plymouth.
-The next workshop is:
+Pick up a rat-trap and box for $10 at one of the following public events:

 Other urban areas in Taranaki will be included as the project continues.
 Please follow the link to register your interest and we'll be in touch when the project comes to your town.